writethedocs/www/docs/conference/videos-user-groups-mailing-list.rst

 and we hope everyone is enjoying their summer.
 We hope that you've kept some of the connections alive that you made at Write the Docs.
 In that spirit,
-we have a couple of announcements today that might help you stay connected.
+we have a couple of announcements today that will help you stay connected.

 Talk videos are posted
 ----------------------